 Can I cancel the sale after accepting an offer?

 It is possible to cancel the sale after accepting an offer when selling to either company.
-However, with Opendoor, you can back out of the contract for free, while Offerpad charges a 1% cancellation fee.
+While Offerpad used to charge a 1% cancellation fee, both companies now allow you to cancel without penalty.